raotnameh/Robust_ASR/README.md

 cat file_1.csv file_2.cav > combined.csv
 ```

-> After this run data/Sortagrad.py on the resulting .csv file.
+After this run data/Sortagrad.py on the resulting .csv file.

-> sample csv files are present in the data/csvs folder for reference.
+Sample csv files are present in the data/csvs folder for reference.

 ### Training a Model